ScootKit/CustomDCBot/README.md

 * `config` (both for !help and slash-commands)
     * `name`: Name of the command (should be the same name as the file name)
     * `description`: Description of the command
+    * `restricted`: Can this command only be run one of the bot operators (e.g. config reloading, change status or ..., boolean)
     * `options`: [ApplicationCommandOptionData](https://discord.js.org/#/docs/main/stable/typedef/ApplicationCommandOptionData)

 #### Message-Command